soil amendments

 The BioSoil North (see above) also incorporates a biochar component.

-NEW PROJECT FOR 2024:
+NEW PROJECT STARTED IN 2024:

 We just received an OMAFRA-OAFRI grant working with a farmer on biochar production.
 This is the first phase of the project.
 Stay tuned for updates on the progress of pyrolyzer construction and operation and the second and third phases of this project.